angular/angular/aio/content/guide/testing-components-scenarios.md

 <code-example path="testing/src/app/dashboard/dashboard-hero.component.spec.ts" region="trigger-event-handler"></code-example>

-The test assumes \(correctly in this case\) that the runtime event handler &mdash;the component's `click()` method&mdash; doesn't care about the event object.
+In this case, the test correctly assumes that the runtime event handler, the component's `click()` method, doesn't care about the event object.

 <div class="alert is-helpful">

 Other handlers are less forgiving.
-For example, the `RouterLink` directive expects an object with a `button` property that identifies which mouse button \(if any\) was pressed during the click.
+For example, the `RouterLink` directive expects an object with a `button` property that identifies which mouse button, if any, was pressed during the click.
 The `RouterLink` directive throws an error if the event object is missing.

 </div>